StevensND/emuswitch-backup/RYUJINX.md

 An example of the correct path would be: `C:\Users\Stevens\AppData\Roaming\Ryujinx\bis\user\save`.
 You have to place the `scripts` folder inside `AppData\Roaming\Ryujinx\bis\user\save` path

+Here's a [video](https://www.youtube.com/watch?v=TKDavf48n8g) with all the steps.
+In the video I'm using the AppData folder method but steps are the same for the portable folder method.
+Just paste the scripts folder into the portable folder.

 Then just open the `scripts` folder and run `Saves Backup Ryujinx.py`

 ## How do I know which method I am using?